mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 }
 ```

 You will note that `"tabs"` permission is requested in addition to `"activeTab"`.
-This additional permission is needed to enable the extension’s script to access the tab’s URL, the importance of which we’ll see in a moment.
+This additional permission is needed to enable the extension's script to access the tab's URL, the importance of which we'll see in a moment.

 The other main features in the manifest.json file are the definition of:

 - **a background script**, which starts running as soon as the extension is loaded.
-- **a "page action"**, which defines an icon to be added to the browser’s address bar.
+- **a "page action"**, which defines an icon to be added to the browser's address bar.

 #### background.js